nguyensjsu/fa22-202-best-team/README.md

 Command is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
 This transformation lets you pass requests as a method arguments, delay or queue a request’s execution, and support undoable operations.

+* The ICommand class in the abstract class which is extended by all the button required on the battle screen.
+* Selection class creates an instance of ICommand class and calls the show and hover method of the related class as per the command type.
+* PartyTag and Fight are the other command which use the command pattern in the game in the same way as the attack commands

 ![command_pattern_class_diagram](command_pattern_class_diagram.png)

 **Composite pattern**:

 Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.
 We have applied composite pattern to display option buttons on battle screen.

 <img src="https://github.com/nguyensjsu/fa22-202-best-team/blob/03409314af58aa9b9af4285109b082e36463913d/Composite%20pattern%20Class%20diagram.png" />

 **Observer pattern**: